openshifttips/web/content/networking/_index.md

 **Installation**

-The install-config.yml needs to include both network configurations, IPv4 and IPv6, an example:
+The `install-config.yaml` file needs to include both network configurations, IPv4 and IPv6, an example:

 ```